 One of my favorite frameworks to tackle a tricky topic is Dr. Kohlberg’s Six Levels of Moral Development.
-I introduced it here.
-In my classroom days, students totally latched onto his ideas.
+I first wrote about it here.
+In my classroom days, students totally latched onto Kohlberg’s ideas.

 Kohlberg proposed six levels as a way to rank one’s motivation behind an action.
 This is what I love about it.
-It’s not so much the action, because you might take a positive action, but for a range of reasons.
-The reasons are what defines moral development, according to Kohlberg.
+It’s not so much about the action, but the motivation – after all, you might take a positive action, but for a wide range of reasons.
+The reasons are what defines moral development under Kohlberg’s framework.

 Our Own Limits

 After sharing Kohlberg’s framework dozens of times with teachers, I’ve noted a pattern:

 As an adult, you can only help kids reach the level of moral development you have reached yourself.

 You can read more about the definition of each level here, but I want to focus on Level Three: “Interpersonal accord and conformity.
 Social norms.
 The good boy/girl attitude.”